Best AI Chess Coaches in 2026: An Honest Comparison

 Lichess Analysis

-Best for: Anyone on a budget — it's free forever, no upsell
+Best for: Anyone on a budget.
+It's free forever, with no upsell.

 Pricing: Free, forever, no ads, no upsell